medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 - Or a price list that includes the product variant associated with the line item has the `includes_tax` attribute set to `true`, and the tax-inclusive amount of one of the variant’s prices in the price list is less than the original price of the variant;
 - Or one of the variant’s prices in the price list uses a currency or region that has the `includes_tax` attribute set to `true`, and the tax-inclusive amount of the price is less than the original price of the variant.

-### How is Tax Inclusivity Defined for Shipping Methods?
+### How is Tax Inclusivity Defined for Shipping Methods

 :::info